odoo/odoo/doc/search-view.rst

 Advanced Search
 +++++++++++++++

-The advanced search is now a more standard :js:class:`~openerp.web.search.Input` configured to be rendered in the drawer.
+* The advanced search is now a more standard :js:class:`~openerp.web.search.Input` configured to be rendered in the drawer.

+* :js:class:`~openerp.web.search.ExtendedSearchProposition.Field` are
+  now standard widgets, with the "right" behaviors (they don't rebind their ``$element`` in ``start()``)

+* The ad-hoc optional setting of the openerp field descriptor on a :js:class:`~openerp.web.search.ExtendedSearchProposition.Field` has been removed, the field descriptor is now passed as second argument to the :js:class:`~openerp.web.search.ExtendedSearchProposition.Field`'s constructor, and bound to its :js:attr:`~openerp.web.search.ExtendedSearchProposition.Field.field`.

 .. [#previous]